Camel milk: Camel milk products

 Camel milk can readily be made into yogurt, but can only be made into butter if it is soured first, churned, and a clarifying agent is then added.
+As a beverage, camel milk tastes similar to cow's milk, but slightly saltier.

 Cheese from camel milk is more difficult to make than cheese from the milk of other dairy animals.
 In camel-herding communities, camel milk cheeses use spontaneous fermentation or lactic fermentation to achieve a sour curd; in camel farming in Sudan, the Rashaida tribe use this method to store surplus milk in the rainy season, pulverising the dried curds and adding water for consumption in the dry season, and in Mongolia, camel milk is consumed as a product at various stages of the curd-making process.
 However, the milk does not coagulate easily and bovine rennet fails to coagulate the milk effectively.
 Developing less wasteful uses of the milk, the FAO commissioned Professor J.P.
 Ramet of the École Nationale Supérieure d'Agronomie et des Industries Alimentaires (ENSAIA), who was able to produce curdling by the addition of calcium phosphate and vegetable rennet in the 1990s.
 The cheese produced from this process has low levels of cholesterol and is easy to digest, even for the lactose intolerant.
 The European-style cheese, marketed under the name Caravane, was created through collaboration between Mauritanian camel milk dairy Tiviski, the FAO, and Ramet.
 It is claimed to be the only camel milk cheese in the world.

 Camel milk can also be made into ice cream.

-In Central Asia, a drink called chal or shubat is made from fermented camel milk.
+Fermented camel milk products include chal or shubat in Central Asia and Iran, khoormog in Mongolia, garris in Sudan, suusac in Kenya, leben (lben) in Arab countries, and ititu and dhanaan in Ethiopia.
+Other traditional fermented beverages based on a mixture of camel milk and water are available in Mauritania known as zrig, in Morocco known as lfrik.